Afudu/P12_OpenClassroom/README.md

 * Sales:
  - Can access all clients, contracts, and events.
+ - Can create new clients, contracts, and events.
- - Can manage assigned clients, contracts, and events.
+ - Can manage only assigned clients, their contracts and events.

 * Support:
  - Read-only for all clients, contracts, and events.
- - Can Edit assigned events.
+ - Can manage only assigned events.

 ### API Endpoints